 If you are in the market for a treatment for fleas in the yard, there are a few to choose from.
 It’s always best to go natural if you can because your pets spend time in the yard and if you use a chemical product, your dog (and your kids) will have to stay off the lawn until the treatment has dried, and even then there are risks to consider.

 As an option, you can go with an organic, natural spray that effectively kills fleas (as well as ticks and mosquitoes).
-Made with peppermint and clove oil extracts, this spray isn’t harmful to kiddos or canines and doesn’t kill your garden plants either.
+Made with peppermint and clove oil extracts, this spray won't kill your garden plants.
+However, peppermint oil is toxic to dogs when ingested.
+If you choose to use this solution, always supervise your dog while outdoors.
 Ask at the garden center for information on the spray.

 Nematodes are tiny worms that ingest not only the flea, but the larvae as well.
 This is a safe solution that is not toxic and is best sprayed in the shady areas that fleas like to rest in.
 The worms do not like the sun, so do not place them in open sections of your property.